-- All students in grades 5 through 8 participating in co-curricular activities must have received a passing grade in a minimum of 5 classes the previous semester. - Continued participation will require students to be passing 5 classes on a weekly basis with no unexcused classroom absences; including any student caught missing a class without being properly signed out in the main office. - All students in grades 5 through 8 are automatically deemed eligible for the first year only. - Once teams are established, weekly eligibility begins, and all students are required to be passing a minimum of 5 classes on a weekly basis, with no unexcused classroom absences. - For students receiving services under the IDEA or Section 504 of the Rehabilitation Act of 1973, their IEP or 504 plan will be reviewed for proper implementation prior to determining ineligibility.
+- All students in grades 3 through 5 participating in co-curricular activities must have received a passing grade in a minimum of 5 classes the previous trimester. - Continued participation will require students to be passing 5 classes on a weekly basis with no unexcused absences.
+For purposes of the Athletic Policy, any student caught missing a class without being properly signed out in the main office will be considered to have an unexcused absence. - All students in grades 3 through 5 are automatically deemed eligible for the first year only. - Once teams are established, weekly eligibility according to the above terms begins.

+• For students receiving services under the IDEA or Section 504 of the Rehabilitation Act of 1973, prior to any changes in eligibility of co-curricular activities, the student's IEP or 504 plan will be reviewed for proper implementation.

-Ineligibility Period
+Ineligibility Period:

 In accordance with IHSA policy, the ineligibility period for failing to pass 5 weekly classes will begin the following calendar week, Sunday-Saturday.
 For example, if the grade report shows a student is not passing 5 classes on Thursday; this student is ineligible to compete the following Sunday-Saturday.
-This student may continue to compete for the remainder of the week they become ineligible.
+This student may continue to compete for the remainder of the week in which they become ineligible.